cloudposse/docs/content/reference/tools.md

 </details>

-## AWS Vault
+## _(Deprecated)_ AWS Vault

-The [`aws-vault`](https://github.com/99designs/aws-vault) command line tool by [99 Designs](https://99designs.com/) is a utility for securely storing and accessing encrypted AWS credentials for use in development environments.
-This tool makes it extremely easy to work with IAM assumed roles across multiple AWS organizations.
+_(Deprecated)_ The [`aws-vault`](https://github.com/99designs/aws-vault) command line tool by [99 Designs](https://99designs.com/) is a utility for securely storing and accessing encrypted AWS credentials for use in development environments.
+This tool makes it easy to work with IAM assumed roles across multiple AWS organizations.

+  Cloud Posse no longer recommends this tool or workflow now that AWS supports federated login (meaning users never need long-lived AWS API keys) and the current AWS SDKs take a Role ARN as a parameter and automatically assume the role.
+We recommend [Leapp](#leapp) for managing initial credentials.
+With the AWS SDK enhancements, Terraform and the `aws` CLI, and by extension EKS (which we now recommend over `kops`), will automatically assume the roles as needed, removing the need to manually assume a role.

 <details>
 <summary>More Info</summary>